natareo/assembly-workshop-2021/_episodes/10-gall--adding-functionality.md

 --
 ```

-You should copy the structure file and mark file from `%eggs` and adapt them as appropriate for `%grub`.
+You should copy the structure file and mark file from `%alfa` and adapt them as appropriate for `%bravo`.
 This should be a matter of copying to the appropriate path and changing any internal references.

 The structure file should accommodate the following actions: